 What's Healthy At The Grocery Store?
 Shoppers Are Often Confused, Survey Finds

 A granola bar enthusiast walks into a grocery store, scouting for a healthy treat.
-The first shelf is lined with KIND Bars, whose wrappers flaunt "five super grains" and zero genetically engineered ingredients.
+The first shelf is lined with KIND Bars, with wrappers flaunting things like "five super grains" and zero genetically engineered ingredients.
 Below sit boxes of Quaker Chewy bars, 100-calorie oat snacks spotted with marshmallows and chocolate chips.
 Finally, there's Annie's Homegrown granola bars, gluten-free and "made with goodness."

-So which product does a health conscious, snack-fanatic chose?
+So which product should a health-conscious snack fanatic chose?
 According to a new survey by the American Heart Association and the International Food Information Council Foundation, they're probably a little stuck.

 The report found 95 percent of shoppers at least sometimes seek healthy options when grocery shopping.
 And yet, only a little over a quarter said they find it easy to determine which products are good for them and which should stay on the shelves.